 Government Assistance for Single Parents With No Income

 Single parents without pay are in a tough spot.
-They need cash to buy food and housing and care for their kids.
+They need cash to buy food and housing and must care for their kids.

 Luckily, many government programs either give money or lower costs.
 Use every option to balance finances during this challenging time.